yfguo91/yfguo91.github.io/_pages/about.md

 - *2023.06*: &nbsp;🎉 One first-authored paper for reviewing spiking neural network is accepted by the Frontiers in Neuroscience journal.
 - *2023.04*: &nbsp;🎉 One first-authored paper for spiking neural network is accepted by the Pattern Recognition journal.
 - *2023.02*: &nbsp;🎉 Two papers are accepted by CVPR2023, including one corresponding-authored paper for 3D object detection.
-- *2022.09*: &nbsp;🎉 One first-authored paper for spiking neural network is accepted by NeurIPS 2022.
-- *2022.09*: &nbsp;🎉 I get the support by national natural science foundation of China 2022.
-- *2022.07*: &nbsp;🎉 Two first-authored papers for spiking neural network are accepted by ECCV 2022.
-- *2022.04*: &nbsp;🎉 One first-authored paper for spiking neural network is accepted by CVPR 2022.
-- *2021.09*: &nbsp;🎉 One first-authored paper about mesh smoothing based on neural network is accepted by Applied Mathematical Modelling Journal.
-- *2021.09*: &nbsp;🎉 One co-first-authored paper for spiking neural network is accepted by NeurIPS 2021.

 # 📝 Publications